SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ImportRunHistoryCronjob.md

 hero_height: is-small
 ---

+_Note: This cron job imports the most recent run history records that, for various reasons, did not get imported by daqinterface._

 * Check out the latest sbndaq project code into your [MRB](https://sbnsoftware.github.io/sbn_online_wiki/Installation) area, run a build, followed by the ```mrb -i; mrbslp``` command that installs configuration migration tools into the ```$SBNDAQ_DIR/configDB_tools``` directory.

 * Review [$HOME/.artdaq_database_tools.env](https://github.com/SBNSoftware/sbndaq/blob/feature/dbtools/configDB_tools/config/artdaq_database_tools.env.example) or create a new one if required. _Ask Wes or Gennadiy to send you a working copy of .artdaq_database_tools.env._